 Natalie Morales’ directorial debut is a stripped down, bare bones affair, by necessity as much as by design.
 As such, it relies entirely on the strength of its two lead performances — there’s literally nothing else there for them to hide behind.
 Luckily, Duplass and Morales are more than up to the task, bringing a natural personability and chemistry to their on-screen relationship.
 The story is almost deceptively slight, packing a lot of depth into seemingly casual conversations.
 Every interaction they have is warm, engaging, and reveals something about who they are, even if they don’t intend to.

 Language Lessons is above all else a shining example of how necessity becomes the mother of invention, and that it’s possible to make clever, creative work under extremely difficult circumstances.
-It’s one of the most well-excited films to come out of the entertainment industry’s brief covid lockdown, and it’s refreshing beyond belief that it was able to incorporate covid restrictions without making this a “covid film.”
+It’s one of the most well-executed films to come out of the entertainment industry’s brief covid lockdown, and it’s refreshing beyond belief that it was able to incorporate covid restrictions without making this a “covid film.”
 It takes the focus off our current despair, and lets Language Lessons exist as a lovely story about human connection at a time when we are most starved for it.